PhD Student Funding FAQs

 When a PhD student graduates, when does their stipend end?

-A PhD student will receive a stipend payout through the last day of the month during which they submit their final graduation materials.
+A PhD student will receive a stipend payout through the end of the month in which they complete/submit all degree requirements.

 Banked quarters (humanities and social sciences PhD students)